mandrel/mandrel/integration-tests/README.md

 to exclude all `runtimes` tests or `-DexcludeTags=micronaut` to exclude just one of them.
 You can also exclude everything and include just `reproducers` suite: `-DexcludeTags=all -DincludeTags=reproducers`

+## Downloading a lot of data

+While the testsuite itself doesn't have many dependencies, it downloads all that is needed to build enclosed Quarkus, Micronaut and Helidon projects.

 ## RuntimesSmokeTest

 The goal is to build and start applications with some real source code that actually